Zamość Synagogue

+Following WWII, the building fell into disrepair and was used for profane purposes.
+Restored from 2005, the building was repurposed as a Jewish museum.

 History

 The first Jews settled in Zamość in 1588, eight years after the founding of the town by Chancellor Jan Zamoyski.
 They were Sephardim coming from the Ottoman Empire and Venice and consequently established the northernmost Sephardi community in Central and Eastern Europe.
 It was the Sephardim that built the first synagogue in Zamość in the 1590s as a wooden structure.
 In 1610, after restrictions prohibiting Jews from building synagogues from stone were rescinded, the current brick building was erected, taking eight years to complete.
 The original Sephardi community ceased to exist in the 1620s when it assimilated into the fledgling Ashkenazi community, following an economic crisis caused by the accumulation of bad debts by Polish debtors.
 Ashkenazi Jews had begun settling in Zamość at the beginning of the 17th century having been attracted by the commercial significance of the town.
 The influx of Ashkenazi Jews increased in the 1640s, especially by refugees fleeing the anti-Jewish massacres perpetrated by the troops of Bohdan Khmelnytsky during the Ukrainian revolt against Polish rule.

 Today only 3 Jews live in Zamość.
 In 1939 there were over 12,000 who made up 45% of the city's population.
-Of these only 5,000 managed to escape the Holocaust by crossing the Bug River, which in 1939 became the border with the Soviet Union.
+Of these 4,000 initially managed to escape the Holocaust by crossing the Bug River, which in 1939 became the border with the Soviet Union.
+However, most of these escapees were murdered when Germany invaded the Soviet Union in 1941.
 The Nazis imprisoned those remaining in a ghetto (the Zamość Ghetto), from which they were transported to the Bełżec death camp.
 During the Holocaust the synagogue suffered major damage, especially to the northern parts that were destroyed by the Germans.
 The synagogue was vandalized and looted and then used as a carpenters' workshop.
 During 1948–1950 it was rebuilt in the communist period and from 1958 until early in the 21st century the building served as a public library.
 A second restoration of the building was conducted during 1967-1972.